Hi-Pyncho/web-components/README.md

 ```
 For more examples you can explore the code of web components.

 Also some web components can trigger custom events.
-For example, modal component triggers `opened` and `closed` events.
-You can set listener to the web component and get data from `event.detail`.
+For example, a modal component triggers `opened` and `closed` events.
+You can set a listener to the web component and get data from `event.detail`.

 ```js
 document.querySelector('p-modal').addEventListener('opened', (event) => {